 Dakota's labor supply, was estimated at 51,755 in July 2014.
 Included in this labor supply are those who currently hold jobs (and would like to change) and those who, for a variety of reasons, do not have jobs.
 (See related data.)

 South Dakota Labor Supply

 This data is seasonally adjusted.

-Nationally, the unemployment rate declined by 0.2 percentage point to 6.1 percent.
-The number of unemployed persons decreased by 325,000 to 9.5 million.
-Over the year, the unemployment rate and the number of unemployed persons have declined by 1.4 percentage points and 2.3 million, respectively.
+Nationally, both the unemployment rate (6.2 percent) and the number of unemployed persons (9.7 million) changed little in July.
+Over the past 12 months, the unemployment rate and the number of unemployed persons have declined by 1.1 percentage points and 1.7 million, respectively.